 “The thrilling story of the siege of Londonderry should never be forgotten by all true lovers of liberty.
 Although it is a story of long ago, it is full of lessons for the present.”
 (W. Stanley Martin, approx. 1900)

 What Readers Are Saying

 While having fun and being happy are good things, they aren’t everything.
-I enjoy exposing my son and daughters to strong boys/men who protect the women, unfortunate and widows and stand for their Faith even in the midst of starvation, plague and death.
-Some of the language feels dated and was at time challenging for my children, but we continued because the story was good.
-If you want to put a book in your son’s or daughter’s hands that will inspire courage, liberty and doing the right thing in the eyes of God, the Brave Boys of Derry is the book to give them.
+I enjoy exposing my son and daughters to strong boys/men who protect the women, unfortunate, and widows and stand for their Faith even in the midst of starvation, plague, and death.
+Some of the language feels dated and was at times challenging for my children, but we continued because the story was good.
+If you want to put a book in your son’s or daughter’s hands that will inspire courage, liberty, and doing the right thing in the eyes of God, Brave Boys of Derry is the book to give them.
 In addition, it is filled with beautiful illustrations throughout.
-A book that makes history come alive…and it is artistic hard cover is beautiful on the bookshelf.”
+A book that makes history come alive…and its artistic hard cover is beautiful on the bookshelf.

-The Brave Boys of Derry is a true historical narrative of how courageous young apprentics helped save their besieged Protestant town of Londonderry in 1689.
-(Taken from front of book)
+Brave Boys of Derry is a true historical narrative of how courageous young apprentices helped save their besieged Protestant town of Londonderry in 1689.
+(Taken from front of book.)

 Two Governors were elected in place of Lundy as they started to take over, one was over the ammunition as they awaited the attack.
 This little book is full of history and a great read for any age.

 The author W. S. Martin decided to make the journey to Londonderry in the early 1900s.
 In the back of the book is a poem written by Mrs. C. F. Alexander which is 8 pages long.